Guest bloggers are invited to contribute to this blog.

 White Collar (TV series)

-Following rumours, earlier this year, of a return or reboot, I've started watching White Collar, a TV series from more than ten years ago.
+Following rumours, earlier this year, of a return or reboot, I've started watching White Collar, a TV series from more than ten years ago, which is currently being shown on the Disney+ channel.

 I'm currently at the point where Neal Caffrey, master forger and con artist, is at a crossroads for his future.
 He likes his new life as a reformed con on a four-year probation seconded to the FBI in New York; he has friendships with his old buddy Mozz, his landlady June, his love interest Sara and the FBI team, including his 'boss' Peter Burke and Peter's wife Elizabeth.